jlw-ecoevo/jlw-ecoevo.github.io/projects.md

 presence or absence, to build a comprehensive understanding of how microbiomes modulate global biogeochemical cycles.
-The long-term goal of my group’s work is to reliably link genomic information to emergent community properties via ‘omics-based inference of complex traits and life-history strategies.
+The long-term goal of my group’s work is to reliably link genomic information to emergent community properties via ‘omics-based inference of complex traits and life-history strategies. </p>

-A specific area of emphasis for us is understanding the dynamics of microbial communities in thawing permafrost soils.
+<p>A specific area of emphasis for us is understanding the dynamics of microbial communities
+in thawing permafrost soils.
 Permafrost soils worldwide store approximately 50% of global soil carbon, and the microbes that consume this carbon when permafrost thaws have the potential to reshape carbon dynamics across our planet.
 Yet, the specifics of how communities of permafrost microbes respond to thaw and the factors that contribute to an organism’s success during this process remain largely undetermined.
 This ongoing work is funded by the
-<a href="https://www.nsf.gov/awardsearch/show-award?AWD_ID=2546537">National Science Foundation</a>.
+<a href="https://www.nsf.gov/awardsearch/show-award?AWD_ID=2546537">National Science Foundation</a>.</p>

-We also are working to leverage our trait-inference approaches for data integration with ocean biogeochemical models.
-This ongoing work is supported in part by our collaboration with the <a href="https://ccomp-stc.org/">Chemical Currencies of a Microbial Planet (C-CoMP)</a> NSF Center.
+<p>We also are working to leverage our trait-inference approaches for data integration with ocean biogeochemical
+models.
+This ongoing work is supported in part by our collaboration with the <a href="https://ccomp-stc.org/">Chemical Currencies of a Microbial Planet (C-CoMP)</a> NSF Center.</p>

 </details>